MattSegal/fastai-notes/theory/collaborative-filtering.md

 #### Neural Net Collaborative Filtering

-concat embeddings then feed as input vector into NN
+We can concatenate these movie / user embeddings into a single vector, and then feed that vector into a fully connected neural network.

-L5 1:32